 About my art-making processes

-I use paper cured in linseed oil to construct scenes containing everyday objects and fragments of posed figures.
+I construct scenes containing everyday objects and fragments of posed figures.
 Their suspension and placement create frozen moments (real or imaginary) in time.
+Making my sculptures and installations is a pendulum movement between casting and drawing.
+My art-making process is an archaeology of touch.

 "Raining Tools" from "Future ReCollections" solo show at West Gallery, Quay Arts